ka5p3rr/PotassiumOverload/instructions/README.md

 In this chapter we define our custom versioning convention.

-Our product version comprises of two number separated by dot - `x.y.z`, where `x` is major, `y` is minor, and `z` is patch.
+Our product version comprises of three numbers separated by dots - `x.y.z`, where `x` is major, `y` is minor, and `z` is patch.
 These have no numerical limit.
-These are specified inside the `build.gradle` file and has to updated manually in the following way:
+The version is specified in the `build.gradle` file and has to updated manually as follows:

 - When merging into `prod` major should be increased by 1 and minor and patch should be reset back to 0
 - When merging into `dev` major stays the same, minor increases by 1 relative to the current minor version, and patch is reset to 0